presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

   # What line(s) of code do what's mentioned in box 11?

-4. The next task you have is to create a correct version of the blanked function:
+6. The next task you have is to create a correct version of the ``blanked`` function.
+It should take 2 inputs: a word, and a string of the letters that have been guessed already.
+It should return a string with the same number of characters as the word, but with the UNrevelaed characters replaced by a ``_``. **HINT:** Iterate through the letters in the word, accumulating characters as you go.
+If you try to iterate through the guesses, it's harder.

 .. activecode:: ps_6_4

+    # Sample calls to this function
-    # define the function blanked().
+    # (Remember, these won't work until you define the function blanked)
-    # It takes a word and a string of letters that have been revealed.
-    # It should return a string with the same number of characters as
-    # the original word, but with the unrevealed characters replaced by _
-    # HINT: iterate through the letters in the word, accumulating letters or
-    # underscores as you go.
-If you try to iterate through the guesses, it's harder.

-    # a sample call to this function:
-    print(blanked("hello", "elj"))
+    print blanked("hello", "elj")
     #should output _ell_
+    print blanked("almost","amsvr")
+    # should output a_m_s_

     ====